mcdexio/documents/en/internal-amm-funding-rate.md

 ## Fair price

 MCDEX uses the "Mid Price" of the on-chain AMM as the "Fair Price".
-The mechanism behind this is very similar to Uniswap, and is covered in (this document)[how-to-add-liquidity-to-amm.md].
+The mechanism behind this is very similar to Uniswap, and is covered in [this document](how-to-add-liquidity-to-amm.md).

 ## EMA of premium